 Frontline Response partners with over 40 long-term programs nationwide to offer each resident multiple program options to address her needs.
 After acceptance to a long-term program, Frontline Response financially provides for all program fees.
 In 2019, 118 women came to the Safe Home and 52 entered long-term programming.
 From 2011 to date, nearly 1,500 women have been served in the Safe Home.

 Various programs associated with the Anti Sex Trafficking Department have been replicated throughout the United States.
 Chapters are currently operating in the Middle Georgia region (Macon, Byron, Warner Robins) and Columbus, Ohio.

 Community Training and Awareness Events

 Frontline Response staff and volunteer leaders provide training for community members regarding commercial sexual exploitation, trauma, policy, culture, and other critical issues.
 Large group training is offered quarterly, while a team represents Frontline Response at community events throughout the year.
 In 2019, 624 attended 12 Frontline Response trainings and 27 representatives attended 51 events, informing 7,252 individuals about the issue of sex trafficking and Frontline Response services.

-Our prayer team is on the frontlines every day fighting on the spiritual battle front for those we serve and those that serve with us — covering the entirety of our Anti Sex Trafficking Department in prayer 24-hours a day.
+Our prayer team is on the frontlines every day, fighting on the spiritual battle front for those we serve and those who serve with us, covering the entirety of our Anti Sex Trafficking Department in prayer 24 hours per day.